 Using the Console

 Open the navigation menu.
-Under Governance and Administration, go to Billing and select Usage Report.
+Under Governance and Administration, go to Account Management and select Usage Report.

-- Click the report you want to download from the list, and follow your brower's instructions for downloading.
+- Click the report you want to download from the list, and follow your browser's instructions for downloading.

 Using the API